Artists Against 419: Subsequent activities

-Since the announced change of direction, Artists Against 419 developed new legal techniques and have acquired numerous new members who find fraudulent websites.
-Artists Against 419 also has a long-standing partnership with the prominent scambaiting community 419eater and allowed members of this organisation to upload, under moderation, websites to their database of fraudulent websites.
+Since the announced change of direction, Artists Against 419 have developed new legal techniques and have acquired numerous new members who find fraudulent websites.
+Artists Against 419 also has a long-standing partnership with the prominent scambaiting community 419eater and allows members of this organisation to upload, under moderation, websites to their database of fraudulent websites.
 In 2020 this support was withdrawn.

-AA419 is constantly developing and building relationships with domain registrars, hosting companies and various security vendors and groups while being a long term Anti Phishing Working Group member.
+AA419 is constantly developing and building relationships with domain registrars, hosting companies, and various security vendors and groups while being a long term Anti Phishing Working Group member.
 Because of this, even though more and more fraudulent sites are being found now, a limited number of private sector companies have been supported by AA419's efforts.
-By using responsive tactics Artists Against 419 has become more effective under its new method of operating.
+By using responsive tactics, Artists Against 419 has become more effective under its new method of operating.

-Additional relationships has also since been established with other credible anti-fraud source groups such as ScamSurvivors, Forum Scambaiter-Deutschland and RomanceScambaiter who use Artists Against 419's database to warn against verified malicious domains and websites.
+Additional relationships have also since been established with other credible anti-fraud source groups such as ScamSurvivors, Forum Scambaiter-Deutschland and RomanceScambaiter who use Artists Against 419's database to warn against verified malicious domains and websites.

 The Artists have had considerable success in closing fraudulent websites.
 Of the more than 156,000 sites listed in their database, roughly 4500 are currently active, and many of these are very recent additions.
-The active status in the aa419 database has a very specific definition, it is a domain that is considered still under malicious control.
+The active status in the AA419 database has a very specific definition, it is a domain that is considered still under malicious control.

 Since January 2016, the Artists Against 419 database also reflects separate scam category, autonomous system number (ASN) and domain name registrar fields, enabling ISPs and registrars to easily determine which sites under their responsibility have been listed.
 An additional comments field was also added showing additional details such as the contact details the scam website used, a refinement of the scam category, links to other partner websites, trusted informational/alert links or related database entries.

 A project field was added allowing related entries to be easily identified.
 This is used to alert on active threats in specific sectors.
 An example of this can be seen on the PetsPlace website where consumers in South Africa are alerted against known active pet scam websites.

 On 24 December 2019, Artists Against 419 also announced the Krampus program whereby information on cyber threats captured at Artists Against 419 is being shared with other security groups.

 Since December 2020, Artists Against 419 also started displaying the top three most Domain name registrars, autonomous system numbers (ASN) and Internet Protocol addresses (IP addresses) on their database page with more detailed Top 10 Areas of Badness available on a separate page in a chart.